hauserx/jsonnet-jvm/README.md

 # jsonnet-jvm

-A [Jsonnet](https://jsonnet.org/) evaluator translating jsonnet code to Java Virtual Machine (JVM) instructions.
+An experimental [Jsonnet](https://jsonnet.org/) evaluator translating jsonnet code to Java Virtual Machine (JVM) instructions.
 This project aims to provide a fast and compliant implementation of the Jsonnet data templating language.

 ## Prerequisites